idhamhalim/image-recognition-detection/README.md

  !!!
 I recommend doing number 3 , then number 1

+ ## Testing your darkflow installation

+ you can check by typing the flow help menu

+ `flow --h` or `./flow --h`

  ## Capturing frames

  You can  start capture frames from live feed or any url using the script.
 To do just that, navigate to your darkflow folder